-The installation process is license dependent.
-If the MTS4EA is to be used with a floating license, the server that is to host the license software must be set up first.
+The MTS4EA software installer provides two setup choices: Local machine and Remote server.
+If you are going to install the MTS4EA software on a remote server, the server that is to host the license software must be set up first.

-The floating license system enables a single software key (the DES DK2 dongle) to serve up licenses to multiple users connected over a network.
+The MTS4EA floating license system enables a single software key (the DES DK2 dongle) to serve up licenses to multiple users connected over a network.
 The software key is pre-programmed with licenses before shipment.